jclouds/jclouds-site/guides/aws.md

 1. Sign up for [Amazon Web Services Signup](https://aws-portal.amazon.com/gp/aws/developer/registration/index.html).
 2. Get your Access Key ID and Secret Access Key by going to this [page](https://aws-portal.amazon.com/gp/aws/developer/account/index.html?ie=UTF8&action=access-key).
+   As a best practise, do NOT use AWS account level credentials.
+Instead create a new user through AWS Identity and Access Management (IAM) and grant adequate permissions to the user.
+Use Access Key ID and Secret Access Key for this newly created user.
 3. Ensure you are using a recent JDK 6 version.
 4. Setup your project to include aws-ec2 and aws-s3.
 	* Get the dependencies `org.apache.jclouds.provider/aws-ec2` and `org.apache.jclouds.provider/aws-s3` using jclouds [Installation](/start/install).